yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_10_the_document_object_model.md

 * `documentElement` property always points to the `<html>` element in an HTML page.
 * `var doctype = document.doctype; // get reference to <!DOCTYPE>`
 * Changing the value of the `title` property does not change the `<title>` element at all.
+* `document.domain` can never be set to a domain that the URL doesn't contain.
+Pages from different subdomains can't communicate with one another via JavaScript because of cross-domain security restrictions.
+By setting `document.domain` in each page to the same value, the pages can access `JavaScript` objects from each other.
+A further restriction in the browser disallows tightening of the `domain` property once it has been loosened.
 *